Security - Settings

 How it works

-- Adds complex jumping logic with random control flow variables
+- Adds complex jump logic with random control flow variables.

-- Maintains identical functionality while completely changing execution patterns
+- Keeps identical functionality while completely changing the execution pattern.

 What build code is affected

-Method bodies are completely restructured with randomized instruction order.
-New local variables for control flow management are added.
-Complex branching logic replaces linear execution paths while preserving original functionality.
+Method bodies are completely restructured with a randomized instruction order.
+New local variables for control flow management are added, and complex branching logic replaces linear execution paths – all while preserving the original functionality.

 How build resources are affected

 No additional resource files are created.
-Assembly file size increases due to added control flow logic and variables.
-The obfuscated methods contain significantly more instructions than the original versions.
+Assembly file size increases due to the added control flow logic and variables.
+The obfuscated methods contain significantly more instructions than the originals.

 Platform Support